One of my friends posted:

-This is part of testing a kids ability to serve, their ability to be committed (with conviction), and their ability to finish a task.
+This is part of testing a kids ability to serve, their ability to be committed and their ability to finish a task.
 Don’t step over this principle especially if you have a group of kids that are new to the idea of student leadership.

-4. Offer In House Projects
+4. Offer Group Projects

 5. Mentoring towards the end goal.

 “The delicate balance of mentoring someone is not creating them in your own image, but giving them the opportunity to create themselves.” — Steven Spielberg